William F. Laurance

-William F. Laurance (born 12 October 1957), also known as Bill Laurance, is Distinguished Research Professor at James Cook University, Australia and has been elected as a Fellow of the Australian Academy of Science.
+William F. Laurance (born 12 October 1957), also known as Bill Laurance, is Distinguished Research Professor at James Cook University, Australia and has been elected as a Fellow of the Australian Academy of Science, the American Association for the Advancement of Science, and the British Royal Society.
 He has received an Australian Laureate Fellowship from the Australian Research Council.
 He held the Prince Bernhard Chair for International Nature Conservation at Utrecht University, Netherlands from 2010 to 2014.

 Early life

 William F. Laurance grew up in the western US, in Oregon and Idaho.
 He initially aspired to direct his own zoo, but later turned to ecology and conservation biology.

 Since he was interested in nature conservation, he decided in the early 1980s to study imperiled tropical forests for his PhD.
 During this time, he also became involved in some heated conservation issues in Australia and elsewhere.

 Professional career

-Laurance has published eight books and over 700 scientific and popular articles.
+Laurance has published eight books and more than 800 scientific and popular articles.
 These include two edited volumes, as well as analyses of conservation-policy challenges in the Brazilian Amazon, Gabon, Southeast Asia, and New Guinea.
 He has also synthesized changing trends, new initiatives, and major debates in tropical conservation science and policy.